indiana-university/rivet-icons/README.md

 ## Build a custom icon set

 The Rivet icon set includes dozens of icons.
 If only a few icons or custom icons are needed, then build a custom icon set.
+After [installing the `rivet-icons` package](#install), write a Node script to build the icons.

 ```js
 // ./scripts/build-icons.js